filizkrdg/ridgregextra/README.md

 ```

-You can use `mctest` package to have example data to test `ridgregextra` package.
-Please make sure that you installed the package.
+You can use `mctest` package to have example data to test `ridgregextra` package. `mctest` package is being installed, while you are installing `ridgregextra` package, so you don't have to install the package again.

 - Prepare the dataset